 In this example, there were nine (9) individual data sources which contained failure information on "Actuators".
 This data is representative of sources which did not contain a further breakdown of specific actuator types.
-If there was a more detailed description of the actuator type available to the RIAC at the time the data was summarized, there would be a comma after the term "Actuator", followed by the more detailed descriptive terms.
-The "Data Details" column describes the actual failure description as it was reported to the RIAC.
+If there was a more detailed description of the actuator type available to Quanterion at the time the data was summarized, there would be a comma after the term "Actuator", followed by the more detailed descriptive terms.
+The "Data Details" column describes the actual failure description as it was reported to Quanterion.

 The first entry lists "Seal Failure" from source 24996-000, Quantity 48 (72%).
 This indicates that Source 24996-000 (described in Section 3) contained 48 parts that failed in the mode "Seal Failure".
-In this particular case, the data was reported to the RIAC as a percentage (72%) and was subsequently translated to a quantity (48).
-The term "Other, Leaks and Seal Failures" listed under Failure Mode/Mechanism is the term the RIAC assigned to the general category of failure description after reviewing the reported failures.
+In this particular case, the data was reported as a percentage (72%) and was subsequently translated to a quantity (48).
+The term "Other, Leaks and Seal Failures" listed under Failure Mode/Mechanism is the term that Quanterion assigned to the general category of failure description after reviewing the reported failures.